• Easy

 Punakha Drubchen & Tshechu

 Zhabdrung made Punakha Drubchen celebrate the victories of the Tibetan people.
-During the event, Pazaps or members of the local militia dress up in battle gear and act out a battle from the past.
+During the event, Pazaps or local militia members dress up in battle gear and act out a battle from the past.
 Tibetan soldiers were kicked out of Bhutan by people from the eight Tshogchens in Thimphu and the Punakha valley.
 Punakha Tshechu began with the 70th Je Khenpo Trulku Jigme Choedra.

 The Thongdrel is an important part of the festival.
 The appliqué on 6,000 meters of silk brocade took 51 skilled workers two years to make.
 It was 83 feet long and 93 feet wide.
 The 11 incarnations of Zhabdrung are shown on the top of the Thongdrel.
 The bottom half shows the spiritual leaders of Bhutan, such as Je Khenpo.